AgyLuczak/SECOND-STORY-SHOP/README.md

 ## Overview

-he Second Story Style is an online vintage clothing shop built using HTML, CSS, and JavaScript for a seamless and engaging shopping experience, with Python and the Django framework powering the backend.
+Second Story Style is an online vintage clothing shop built using HTML, CSS, and JavaScript for a seamless and engaging shopping experience, with Python and the Django framework powering the backend.
 The website leverages ElephantSQL for database management and Amazon Web Services for storing static files and images.
 Its responsive design adapts across devices, and its features include advanced search, personalized wishlists, and secure checkout.
 Administrators can efficiently manage inventory and orders through comprehensive backend controls.
 The shop offers vintage fashion enthusiasts a blend of modern technology and classic style, and it is set to evolve with features like style recommendations, wishlist sharing, and a loyalty program for improved customer engagement.

 [Visit the website here](https://second-story-style-f8b69cba54dc.herokuapp.com/)